-In the Summer of 2009 – Apple took a significant step in creating an entirely new and unique marketing channel: push notifications.
+In the Summer of 2009 - Apple took a significant step in creating an entirely new and unique marketing channel: push notifications.
 Now, whether or not marketing was their primary goal for this service is debatable.
-But we do know that push notifications are heavily used for both eCommerce purposes, but also general communication.
+But we know that push notifications are heavily used for both eCommerce and general communication.
 Google followed shortly after.

-Over the years there has been a significant shift in how push notifications are used.
-I still remember when during the early 2010s – a large proportion of blogs and magazines tried to use push notifications to collect subscribers.
+Over the years, a significant shift has been made in how push notifications are used.
+I still remember when during the early 2010s - a large proportion of blogs and magazines tried to use push notifications to collect subscribers.
 But that trend seems to have faded for good.

 It makes little to no sense for users to subscribe with push notifications to blogs that they have only visited once.
-However, there are still plenty of ways to implement push notifications in a way that boosts your conversions, particularly for eCommerce-based platforms.
+However, there are still plenty of ways to implement push notifications that boost your conversions, particularly for eCommerce-based platforms.

-Besides, if you are serious about keeping up with a particular blog/magazine because it has great content – a more flexible approach is to use an actual RSS reader, many of which let you customize feeds, categorize them, and even save text directly.
+Besides, suppose you are serious about keeping up with a particular blog/magazine because it has great content.
+In that case, a more flexible approach is to use an actual RSS reader, many of which let you customize feeds, categorize them, and even save text directly.

 The most popular types of push notifications

-If you never do shopping online – you probably won’t know that push notifications are among the top 3 leading marketing techniques for promoting special offers and discounts.
+If you never do shopping online - you probably won't know that push notification are among the top 3 leading marketing techniques for promoting special offers and discounts.

 Whether it's alerting users about an abandoned cart, reminding them about a particular product, or performing trigger-based reminders: push notifications are extremely popular in eCommerce.